Nov 20, 2023

 Maybe there’s a topic or issue that you have been focusing on for years.
 For example, Dove’s approach to digital marketing through their Real Beauty campaign has made the brand synonymous with highlighting and appreciating real women and leaving retouching at the door.
 This campaign was so successful that in the first 10 years, profits jumped from $2.5 billion to $4 billion.

-During Covid-19 a lot of brands took to social media to empathize with customers.
+During the Covid-19 pandemic a lot of brands took to social media to empathize with customers.
 However, this backfired for many as a Kantar Covid-19 study found that 74% of people believe that brands should not exploit the pandemic to promote a brand.
 So don’t adopt a cut and paste message just because others are.
 Take a stand by using your unique perspective and voice to stand out from the noise.

 When brands take a stand on issues using social media, the top three reactions of consumers were positive, ranging from intrigued to impressed and engaged.
 This trumped negative emotions and shows the power of speaking out to drive positive engagement leading to brand loyalty and inevitably sales.